CUNY-CL/yoyodyne/README.md

     pytest -vvv tests

-Given this large number of units and the alloted amount of training time, which accounts for the vast majority of compute time, running the full set of tests could take as long as a few hours.
-Thus one may wish instead to specific a subset of tests using the `-k` flag.
-For example, to run all the "toy" tests, run the following:
+Given this large number of units and the allotted amount of training time, which accounts for the vast majority of compute time, running the full set of tests could take as long as a few hours.
+Thus one may wish instead to specify a subset of tests using the `-k` flag.
+For example, to run all the "toy" tests, run the
+following:

     pytest -vvv -k toy tests